argonne-lcf/AIaccelerators-SC23-tutorial/Cerebras/bert-large.md

 # BERT-Large on Cerebras

-Go to directory with fc_mnist example.
+Go to directory with the bert example.
 ```bash
 cd ~/R_1.9.2/modelzoo/modelzoo/transformers/pytorch/bert
 ```